-services, health research and graduate medical education, population health improvement, and a region-wide health information exchange.
-A corresponding table summarizing the categories of spending and annual spending commitments for the Ten-Year Period is attached hereto as Exhibit B, the timing of which expenditures may be modified pursuant to the plans submitted to, and approved by, the Department pursuant to Section 3.06.
+approved by, the Department pursuant to Section 3.06.
 Only new and incremental capital expenditures and operating expenses paid by the New Health System pursuant to the approved plans shall count towards satisfaction of the spending commitments.
 For purposes of determining whether the New Health System is in compliance with the annual spending commitments in any category or subcategory in Exhibit B (as may be modified pursuant to Section 3.06), if the New Health System spends more than the annual spending commitment for such category or subcategory in any Fiscal Year, the excess shall be credited against the annual spending commitment for such category or subcategory for the next Fiscal Year.
-Further, if the New Health System spends less that the annual spending commitment for an applicable category or subcategory in any Fiscal Year by no more than fifteen percent (15%), such shortfall shall not constitute a Noncompliance if the New Health System's spending on such category or subcategory, on an aggregate basis for the three Fiscal Years of the applicable three-year plan, equals or exceeds the amount required to be spent during such three Fiscal Years according to such plan.
+Further, if the New Health System spends less than the annual spending commitment for an applicable category or subcategory in any Fiscal Year by no more than fifteen percent (15%), such shortfall shall not constitute a Noncompliance if the New Health System's spending on such category or subcategory, on an aggregate basis for the three Fiscal Years of the applicable three-year plan, equals or exceeds the amount required to be spent during such three Fiscal Years according to such plan.

-(b) Incremental Commitments.
+- (b) Incremental Commitments.
 The amount of each Monetary Obligation set forth in Sections 3.02 through 3.05 shall be incremental, i.e., the monetary obligations constitute additions to the Applicants' annual baseline spending levels as of the Issue Date (the "Baseline Spending") in the applicable categories.
-The Baseline Spending, by category, is set forth in Exhibit B. By way of example, if the Baseline Spending for children's health services is \$4,000,000, then in the first Fiscal Year of the New Health System the spending commitment for that category is 5,000,000 {\$4,000,000 + \$1,000,000}, and over the Ten-Year Period the total spending commitment in that category is \$67,000,000 {{\$4,000,000 x 10} + \$27,000,000}.

-(c) Absolute Commitments.
+The Baseline Spending, by category, is set forth in Exhibit B. By way of example, if the Baseline Spending for children's health services is \$4,000,000, then in the first Fiscal Year of the New Health System the spending commitment for that category is 5,000,000 {4,000,000 + 1,000,000}, and over the Ten-Year Period the total spending commitment in that category is 67,000,000 {4,000,000}. - (c) Absolute Commitments.
 The Monetary Obligations set forth in these Terms of Certification are absolute and unconditional commitments.
 They shall not (i) be conditioned on, and shall be fulfilled regardless of, the amount of any profits or other savings of the New Health System following the Closing, or (ii) be reduced, offset or defrayed by (A) any charitable gift or contribution received by the New Health System or any COPA Party, or (B) any public or quasipublic spending by any federal, state or local government, in each case which is directed at the same or similar initiatives to which such Monetary Obligations relate.
 If material unforeseen circumstances occur that, to the Knowledge of the New Health System, imperils the financial stability of the New Health System and thereby will prevent it from being able to keep these absolute and unconditional commitments, the New Health System may request a modification to these Terms of Certification in accordance with Section 8.02.